JonmarCorpuz/SecondBrain/Protocol - STP.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/ihbjgudfafdgbhjaobjodfsggdasfhjbnou.jpg)

+## BPDU

+A Bridge Protocol Data Unit is a frame used in STP implementations to prevent loops in Ethernet networks

+* Used by switches running STP to exchange information with each other, as well as update and maintain the STP topology
+* STP-enabled switches send and receive **Hello BPDUs** out of all interfaces every two seconds and if a switch receives a **Hello BPDU** on an interface, then it'll know that that interface is connected to another switch

 ## Root Bridge

 The root bridge is the reference point for all spanning tree calculations within a network of interconnected switches